AAYUSH-GUPTA-coder/3-passwordstore-audit/audit-data/report.md

 # Disclaimer

-The Aayush Gupta team makes all effort to find as many vulnerabilities in the code in the given time period, but holds no responsibilities for the findings provided in this document.
-A security audit by the team is not an endorsement of the underlying business or product.
-The audit was time-boxed and the review of the code was solely on the security aspects of the Solidity implementation of the contracts.
+I (Aayush Gupta) make every effort to identify as many vulnerabilities in the code within the given time period but bear no responsibility for the findings presented in this document.
+A security audit by the team does not constitute an endorsement of the underlying business or product.
+The audit was time-boxed, and the code review focused solely on the security aspects of the Solidity implementation of the contracts.

 # Risk Classification